artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Bind PIDs
 +++++++++

-Assign persistent identifiers and send the information to a Handle Server (must be configured).
+Assign persistent identifiers and send the information to a Handle.Net server.
+See :ref:`Bind PIDs <bind-pids>` for more information.

 Options: